wangxiao1254/idash_2015/README.md

 All the circuits are precompiled and ready to run.
 If you would like to recompile the circuits, please run: java -cp ~/SCVM2/bin/ backend.flexsc.CommandTool [pathToSourceCode] compiledlib

+Please contact wangxiao@cs.umd.edu for any difficulties when running the program.